-This investigation was designed originally as a case study which included data analysis on other ethology studies.
+This investigation was originally a case study which included data analysis on other ethology studies.
 To shorten the lab and to align with the AP Biology, this version includes a chi square analysis and can be completed in about an hour.
 Students will need to gather pillbugs (isopods) from their yards or the school grounds, so this experiment is best done in the spring or fall, though you can maintain a colony of isopods fairly easy.

 Students run multiple experiments to determine if pillbugs exhibit negative or positive taxis or kinesis.
 The instructor can provide various chemicals to test (lemon juice, baking soda, glucose, alcohol) and choice chambers can be purchased or built by students.
 I have had very mixed results on any of the chemicals, with sample sizes often being too small to confirm results, though this serves as a discussion by itself.